Memory and Vision

 There were also several points she taught me about memorising that made it easier, which echo through to some of the principles of the Bates method, although I had never heard of Bates at this point:

-What I didn't understand at that point was the problem with trying to take in too much at once - I'd see the goal way ahead of me, finishing the piece, and I'd try and grab large chunks of the music in one go....
-It's a bit like having your entire evening meal in three mouthfuls...
+What I didn't understand at that point was the problem with trying to take in too much at once - separating out the hand motion and the memory was one good step, but in every single momentI was still trying to bite into too much at a time.
+I would see the goal w-a-a-a-y ahead of me, of finishing the piece, so I'd try harder and harder to grab large chunks of the music in one go...
+It was a bit like eating your entire evening meal in three mouthfuls.
+That would hurt your stomach and many other organs horribly.
+What I had done with my memorisation feat was like that, and I had hurt my brain.

 Fast forward several years, many Bates lessons behind me, and even some time after that - I was living in a new place with a grand piano, and all my enthusiasm for playing came out - I started learning new pieces.
 My experience with memorising the Chopin Sonata was still haunting me, but I figured I'd learned a few extra things on the path since then and wanted to try the technique again.
-So I started to memorise, but this time I refused to do several things, because I knew they would make me anxious and "try" harder.
+So I started to memorise, but this time I refused to do several things, because I knew they would make me anxious and ‘try’ too hard.

 Ivo Pogorelich - Chopin - Scherzo No. 3 in C# Minor

 This experience has enabled me on a couple of other occasions to help some of my Bates students in a similar manner.
+It's not that often that I see a performer or actor coming in with vision and memory trouble, but it happened in the following additional short case history:

 I worked on standard Bates techniques with her (seeing movement was a big hit), but I also decided to help her directly with memorising effortlessly while she was palming.

-She had a passage which she knew well, and as we worked over it, I got her to slow down, then slow down again, then again, and then go even slower - I wanted her to tap into the deep pool of memory that already knows everything is there, before you can even think about it - I suggested she wait for the next word to come up to the surface from that deep pool, and only say it when it was fully there - no grasping, or grabbing.
+She had a passage which she knew well, and as we worked over it, I got her to slow down, then slow down again, then again, and then go even slower - I wanted her to tap into the deep pool of memory that already knows everything is there, before you can even think about it - I suggested she wait for the next word to come up to the surface from that deep pool, and only say it when it was fully there - no grasping, nor grabbing.

 Kevin Wooding